 Shavonne Gordon Vice President, Enterprise Diversity Recruiting Capital One Recruiters will lead the transition to remote work.
-Recruiters have traditionally been strong advisors to their businesses when it comes to workforce planning.
-Now, they have the opportunity to become indispensable.
 Remote work tantalizes with its possibilities: diverse talent pools, increased productivity and retention, and savings on salaries and facilities.
 But it also complicates workforce planning with difficult considerations around compensation of remote workers, capacity planning, company culture, technology, and employee visibility.
 Recruiters are uniquely positioned to provide advice on this transition, armed with data-driven insights about where talent is and feedback about what talent wants and needs.
-Knowing these concerns and moving quickly to address them can give companies a competitive advantage.
+Knowing these concerns and moving quickly to address them can give your customers a competitive advantage.
 Recruiters can also help weigh the benefits of an anywhere-in-the-world approach versus a hub strategy of targeting a few sites to make career development and company culture stronger.
-20% Remote jobs result in over 20% more geographical diversity among applicants.
-69% Advising the business on workplace planning is becoming increasingly important for 69% of talent professionals.
+20% Remote jobs result in over 20% more geographical diversity among applicants.3 68% Advising the business on workplace planning is becoming increasingly important for 68% of search and staffing professionals.